waskod/OSU_CS325_Project/README.md

 This is our groups implementation of the traveling salesman problem.

 *******
-Please Note, we have two seperate algorithms and files.
+Please Note, we have two separate algorithms and files.
   1. 2-opt.py
   2. NearestNeighbor.py
 *******